fardinbarashi/PsTo-do/README.md

      Windows
     Support and Feedback

-An advanced versionPsTo-do of Cal-Reminder
-This app uses .Net as front and powershell code as backend.

-Welcome to PsTo-Do App!
+Welcome  PsTo-Do App!
 This innovative and user-friendly application is designed to simplify your daily tasks and help you stay organized.
 If you want to monitor licenses or other objects this solution will help your organization.
+This app uses .Net as front and powershell code as backend.
 Keep reading to learn more about the app, its features, system requirements, and installation process.

 Description